Requirements Coverage-Guided Minimization for Natural Language Test Cases: Study Design

 \textbf{USE (Universal Sentence Encoder)~\cite{DBLP:journals/corr/abs-1803-11175}.} USE encodes text into high-dimensional vectors, capturing semantic information at the sentence level, making it particularly effective for tasks such as semantic similarity, text classification, clustering, and information retrieval~\cite{DBLP:journals/corr/abs-1803-11175}.

-\textbf{LongT5~\cite{DBLP:conf/naacl/GuoAUONSY22}} LongT5 is an extension of the T5 architecture designed to efficiently handle long sequences~\cite{DBLP:conf/naacl/GuoAUONSY22}.
+\textbf{LongT5~\cite{DBLP:conf/naacl/GuoAUONSY22}}.
+LongT5 is an extension of the T5 architecture designed to efficiently handle long sequences~\cite{DBLP:conf/naacl/GuoAUONSY22}.
 It incorporates sparse attention and reversible layers to reduce memory usage, making it well-suited for tasks like long-document summarization and retrieval-augmented generation.
-We selected the local attention mechanism for LongT5 as it yielded a higher \textit{FDR} for TSM compared to the global attention mechanism.
+We selected the local attention mechanism for LongT5 because it yielded a higher \textit{FDR} for TSM than the global attention mechanism.

-\textbf{Amazon Titan Text Embedding V2~\cite{aws2024titantv2}.} For LLM-based embedding, we use Amazon Titan Text Embedding V2, which is provided by our industrial partners.
+\textbf{Amazon Titan Text Embedding V2~\cite{aws2024titantv2}.} For LLM-based embeddings, we use Amazon Titan Text Embedding V2, provided by our industrial partners.
 The model takes test case steps as input and produces a $1,024$-dimensional vector representation for test cases.

 \textbf{Word2Vec~\cite{DBLP:journals/corr/abs-1301-3781}.} Word2Vec has been shown to be effective for identifying similar test cases~\cite{viggiato2022identifying}.
-In this study, we used the Continuous Bag-of-Words (CBOW) architecture with a window size of $10$ as the configuration for Word2Vec, as this setup yielded the highest \textit{FDR} result for TSM.
-This was determined with experiments in which we evaluated both CBOW and Skip-Gram architectures with window sizes ranging from $2$ to $10$ in increments of $2$.
+In this study, we used the Continuous Bag-of-Words (CBOW) architecture with a window size of $10$ for Word2Vec, as this configuration yielded the highest \textit{FDR} for TSM.
+This was determined through experiments evaluating both the CBOW and Skip-Gram architectures with window sizes ranging from $2$ to $10$, in increments of $2$.
 We trained Word2Vec models on the entire test case corpus and transformed each word into $300$-dimensional numerical vectors.

 \textbf{GloVe~\cite{DBLP:conf/emnlp/PenningtonSM14}.} GloVe is an unsupervised learning algorithm that leverages global word-word co-occurrence statistics from a corpus to learn word embeddings~\cite{DBLP:conf/emnlp/PenningtonSM14}.
 Its core idea is that the ratio of co-occurrence probabilities can capture meaningful linear substructures within the word vector space.
-We selected a window size of $2$ for GloVe according to its performance in the hyperparameter tuning experiments conducted with window sizes ranging from $2$ to $10$ in increments of $2$.
-Same as Word2Vec, we used GloVe to generate $300$-dimensional numerical vector representation for each word in the test cases.
+We selected a window size of $2$ for GloVe based on its performance in hyperparameter tuning experiments with window sizes ranging from $2$ to $10$, in increments of $2$.
+As in Word2Vec, we used GloVe to generate a $300$-dimensional numerical vector representation for each word in the test cases.